parikhabhishek02/project/README.md

-step:15 after detecting colors, try to make code of tracking algorithm for pixy and BBB step:16 try to run tracking algorithm step:17 if tracking algorithm runs, edit it to interface with LPC pocket beagle file
+step:15 after detecting colors, try to make code of tracking algorithm for pixy and BBB step:16 try to run tracking algorithm step:17 if tracking algorithm runs, edit it to interface with LPC step:18 use UART librarry and put header file in the program and edit accordingly pocket beagle file